django-cms/django-cms/docs/reference/configuration.rst

     HTML, Javascript, and CSS Code Injection.

 .. important::
-    This setting is deprecated and will be removed in a future release.
+    This setting is deprecated and will be removed in a near-future release.
-    Developers are encouraged to carefully consider the source of any content displayed by the ``render_model*`` template tags and only add the optional template filter ``safe`` on model fields that are known to be cleansed of any malicious strings.
+    Developers are encouraged to carefully consider the source of any content displayed by the ``render_model`` template tag and only add the optional template filter ``safe`` on model fields that are known to be cleansed of any malicious strings.

+    When this setting is removed, the ``render_model`` template tag will no longer automatically mark as "safe" their output.
+Any content that is intended to be displayed as rendered markup will require the ``safe`` filter applied when displaying with the ``render_model`` tag.

 This setting affects how certain template tags display model-based content.
 In particular, the template tag: :ttag:`render_model`.